philipclare/philipclare.com/content/consulting/consulting.md

 I have particular expertise in:

-- Causal inference methods
+- Sample size calculations, including calculation by simulation
 - The design and analysis of cross-sectional and longitudinal surveys
 - Design of individual and cluster randomised controlled trials
+- Design and analysis of cross-over trials
+- Causal inference methods
 - Machine learning for predictive modelling

-- Design and analysis of cross-over trials
+I also offer training in statistical analysis, either 1-on-1 or via workshops.

 If you have need of advice or expertise in designing or analysing research, please contact me via email to discuss your needs.